The Three Musketeers (2013 film): Script

 Sergei Zhigunov wrote the script, and he is the director and producer.
 In his words: "I am very respectful attitude to Dumas, his books live hundreds of years, so do not allow yourself to take liberties with the plot.
 I did not touch him, but strongly worked on dialogue, painted a more detailed story lines, characters endowed with new features.
 The result was a dynamic history, adapted to the perception of the modern viewer.
 And the characters, in my opinion, are brighter and more expressive, more vivid and understandable".

 Unlike previous adaptations of the project, he said that "We care about the fact that it was written by the author.
 Therefore, we have retained the basic plot lines and motifs, but changed the structure of the relationships between the characters.
 Added pace and rhythm, adapted stories by today's audience...
 We have developed a line of Mrs. Coquenard and Porthos relations, the relations between Aramis and Madame de Chevreuse will also be shown with the utmost precision.
 The drama develops the relationship between Athos and Milady.
 And the line of Buckingham and Anne of Austria was spelled wider and more, it also receives an unexpected continuation.
 In the novel, a lot of interesting plot twists and scenes that directors usually pass by".

 Before that, Zhigunov produced adaptations of two other Dumas novels: Queen Margot (1997) and The Countess de Monsoreau (1997).

 Filming

 Filming was started on August 1, 2012 and was completed in three months to release the film in the spring of 2013.
 Before September 18, the first half of the filming was finished in Gatchina.

-Filming took place in the Czech Republic: in Bouzov and Pernštejn castles, in Olomouc and picturesque Kutna Hora cities, and Russia: in Vyborg, Peterhof, including the Grand Palace, and Gatchina – in the big Gatchina palace.
-The Siege of La Rochelle was shot on the Gulf of Finland Vyborg Vedomosti report.
+Filming took place in the Czech Republic: in Bouzov and Pernštejn castles, in the city of Olomouc and town of Kutná Hora, and Russia: in Vyborg, Petergof, including the Grand Palace, and Gatchina – in the Gatchina Palace.
+The Siege of La Rochelle was shot on the Gulf of Finland.